Unifying GANs and Score-Based Diffusion as Generative Particle Models: Introduction

 Throughout the paper, we call out some specifics of the contributions of our framework as \textbf{Definitions} and \textbf{Findings} (\textit{italicized} in the main text).

 \textbf{Outline.} We begin with a discussion of particle models without generators in \cref{sec:pm-no-gen}, covering Wasserstein gradient flows and score-based diffusion models.
-In \cref{sec:pm-gen}, we discuss how generator training can be framed as a particle model with a generator, including GANs and Stein gradient flows. \cref{sec:disentangling} then highlights how our framework allows us to decouple the generator and flow components of particle models, leading to the aforementioned new models, Score GANs and Discriminator Flows.
+In \cref{sec:pm-gen} we discuss how generator training can be framed as a particle model with a generator, including GANs and Stein gradient flows. \cref{sec:disentangling} then highlights how our framework allows us to decouple the generator and flow components of particle models, leading to the aforementioned new models, Score GANs and Discriminator Flows.
 Finally, we discuss the implications of our findings and conclude the paper in \cref{sec:discussion}.

-\textbf{Notations.} We consider the evolution of generated distributions $\rho_t$ over $\R^D$ w.r.t.\ time $t \in \R_+$, with $t$ being respectively inference time for particle models without generators or training time for generator training.
+\textbf{Notations.} We consider the evolution of generated distributions $\rho_t$ over $\R^D$ w.r.t.\ time $t \in \R_+$, where $t$ is the inference time for particle models without generators, or the training time for generator training, respectively.
 This evolution until some finite or infinite end time $T \in \R_+ \cup \braces*{+ \infty}$ then yields a final generated distribution $p_{\mathrm{g}} = \rho_T$, which ideally approaches the data distribution $\pdata$.